Illumine69/Systems-Programming-Lab-Sem4/exercise-solutions/gdb/gdb.md

         gdb ./a.out

     Using list directive will run the main function of allparts.c.
-    //To list individual part files partx.c, use `l partx.c:LINNUM`
+    To list individual part files partx.c, use `l partx.c:LINNUM`
-    //To set breakpoint at specified line number in the part files, use
+    To set breakpoint at specified line number in the part files, use `b FILENAME:LINNUM`
-    //`b FILENAME:LINNUM`

 4.
 5. Use `file <exe-file>`